Native American History for Kids - Daily Life

-Northeast Woodland Native Americans
+Northeast Woodland Native American Daily Life

 Iroquois Nation - What was the job of the False Face Society?
 Who were the Three Sisters?
 What were the Snow Snake Games?
 Who was Hiawatha?
 What was the League of Nations?
 What was wampum?
 Read the story of Wise Owl.
 Welcome to the Iroquois Nation in Olden Times.